why-in-Shanghaitech/Autograder/Readme.md

 # Autograder

-This is an example autograder modified from the pacman project from CS188 in Berkeley, adapted by Haoyi Wu (wuhy1@shanghaitech.edu.cn) at ShanghaiTech University.
+This is an example autograder adapted from the pacman project, CS188 in Berkeley.

 ## Get started